akanadocs/docs-test/ag/envision_reference/env_appendix.md

 <br>
 ###### Charts

-The Charts section includes the same set of options for each Chart Type selected.
+The *Charts* section includes the same set of options for each Chart Type selected.

-*Refer to Chart Types section for additional detail and examples.*
+*Refer to each specific chart type section for additional detail and examples.*

 | Chart Option     | Description          |
 |:----------------------------|:------------------------------------------|